 Findings

-- Practitioners report widespread destabilization through layoffs, team restructuring, and narrowed mandates.
+• Practitioners report widespread destabilization through layoffs, restructuring, and changing organizational mandates.

 Connections